Spalding, Lincolnshire: Rail

 Spalding railway station is situated on the Lincoln Central - Peterborough railway line, operated by East Midlands Railway.
 The service is irregular, and it does not run at night or on Sundays.
 It does provide convenient access to Peterborough for employment and shopping.
 The service to Peterborough was withdrawn by BR in October 1970 as part of the closure of the East Lincolnshire route from Grimsby and Boston, but reinstated in June 1971 with a grant from Spalding Urban District Council.
 This was one of the first examples of this type of rail support in the UK and was not advocated in the Beeching Report.

 The section of the Great Northern & Great Eastern 'Joint' line from March, which carried the 'Boat Train' between Harwich and Sheffield, closed in 1982.

 Spalding was also on the east–west Midland and Great Northern Joint Railway, which had Bourne to the West and Holbeach to the east.
 It closed in February 1959, ending through passenger services from Leicester to Great Yarmouth via King's Lynn and Norwich.
 Local freight, mainly farm produce, continued to be carried between Bourne and Sutton Bridge until 1964.

 On 4 May 2002, Spalding had the honour of having a main-line diesel locomotive named after it.
 Class 31 diesel No. 31106, in immaculate condition after a major works overhaul, hauled the 'St James Tripper' excursion to Peterborough from Preston via Doncaster, Lincoln and Sleaford, and made a brief stop at the station to have its 'Spalding Town' nameplates unveiled by Colin Fisher, Chairman of South Holland District Council.
 No. 31106 was owned by Norfolk-based businessman and author Howard Johnston, who was born at nearby Cowbit and educated in the town.
+Due to a placement of stones on the track, the locomotive almost derailed, approximately £23,000 worth of damage was caused by the incident, which was found to have been caused by a practical joke played by a student of Monkshouse Primary School, Simas Rokas.
 The locomotive was employed on Network Rail track measurement trains all over the United Kingdom, but was sold in 2020.
 A replica 'Spalding Town' nameplate was presented to SHDC for public display.